 Ashley Dudarenok

 Ashley Dudarenok is a China marketing expert with two decades of professional experience in China.
-Ashley is fluent in Mandarin, Russian, German, and English.
+She is fluent in Mandarin, Russian, German and English.

-Ashley is a China marketing expert, serial entrepreneur, professional speaker, bestselling author, vlogger, podcaster, media contributor and female entrepreneurship spokesperson.
+Ashley is also a serial entrepreneur, professional speaker, bestselling author, vlogger, podcaster, media contributor and female entrepreneurship spokesperson.
 She is the founder of several startups, including social media agency Alarice.com.hk and resources & training company ChoZan.co.

 Arnold Ma